Ancestral Instrument Method for Causal Inference without Complete Knowledge: Background

-In a given DAG, an ancestral IV is a conditional IV, but a conditional IV may not be an ancestral IV.
-The authors~\cite{van2015efficiently} have proven that if there exists a conditional IV, then there exists an ancestral IV (Theorem 3.4 in~\cite{van2015efficiently}).
-However, the applications of standard IV, conditional IV and ancestral IV require that a causal DAG $\mathcal{G}=(\mathbf{X}\cup \mathbf{U}\cup \{W, Y\}, \mathbf{E})$ must be completely known.
+In a given DAG $\mathcal{G}$, an ancestral IV is a conditional IV, but a conditional IV may not be an ancestral IV.
+However, the application of a standard IV, conditional IV or ancestral IV requires that a causal DAG $\mathcal{G}=(\mathbf{X}\cup \mathbf{U}\cup \{W, Y\}, \mathbf{E})$ must be completely known.
 Often, it is impractical to get such complete causal knowledge in real-world applications.